pandas-dev/pandas/doc/source/user_guide/reshaping.rst

    s
    s.explode()

 Here is a typical usecase.
-You have comma separated string in a column.
+You have comma separated strings in a column and want to expand this.

 .. ipython:: python

-    df = DataFrame([{'var1': 'a,b,c', 'var2': 1},
+    df = pd.DataFrame([{'var1': 'a,b,c', 'var2': 1},
                        {'var1': 'd,e,f', 'var2': 2}])
     df

-Creating a long form DataFrame is now straightforward using chained operations
+Creating a long form DataFrame is now straightforward using explode and chained operations

 .. ipython:: python